tanjilh136/AI_SEARCH_PREDECTOR_-_AUTOMATED_SEARCHER/README.md

 This is AI assistant , It will collect your history from browser!
-Then it will mine those hhistory and learn from it and whenever you run it it will track your current time , predict the search via automaticall search it usuing your browser , no human interactiom !
+Then it will mine those hhistory and learn from it and whenever you run it it will track your current time , predict the search via automaticall search it usuing your browser , no human interaction !

 if you want the code email me personally ! email:tanjilh136@gmail.com